codecryptanalysis/mccl/doc/algorithms.md

   - H2 is the reverse-transpose of the bottom-right c'x(b-a-c') submatrix of H (by "reverse-transpose" we mean the transpose matrix written in reverse order, i.e. each row read from left to right becomes a column read from bottom to top)
   - s1 is the first (a-c') bits of s
   - s2 is the last c' bits of s in reverse order
+  - Comments:
+    - Computing H1 and s1 could be performed only when a solution is found?
+- `random_vector`
+  - Input: none
+  - Output: random int(64) vector
+- `build_LR_lists`
+  - Input:
+    - matrix H
+    - int p the total weight (each list should be of weight p/2)
+  - Output: two lists L1,L2 of elements of the form (v,e) such that
+    - v = H*e.transpose()
+    - S1 and S2 form a random partition of the matrix columns
+    - for L1,
+      - Support(e) $\subseteq$ S1,
+      - weight(e) = p//2
+    - for L2,
+      - Support(e) $\subseteq$ S2,
+      - weight(e) = p-p//2
+  - Comments:
+    - should the set S1 be specified as a parameter?
+    - in case p is odd, it could be better to break the symmetry of S1 and S2 to obtain lists of the same size.
+- `merge_lists`
+  - Input:
+    - a list L1 of couples (v,e)
+    - a list L2 of couples (v,e)
+    - a target t (the target)
+    - an integer r (the number of bits on which the sum should agree with the target)
+    - an integer p (the weight)
+  - Output: a list $L = \{(v=v1+v2, e=e1+e2) | (vi,ei) \in Li, v[:r]=t[:r], weight(e)=p \}$.
+  - Comments:
+    - could be worth to group the creation of base lists and the first merge in a single function
+    - when we already know that the sums will agree on r2 bits we only need to check the condition for r-r2 bits, could this be taken into account?
+    - merging can be done either by ordering or using hash tables.
+Landais finds hashtables more efficients.
+    - Landais notes that not handling collisions in the hashtable can be more efficient.

 ## ISD generic algorithm